2018ik/2018ik.github.io/_wiki/revelation.markdown

 ## Background

 **Revelation** is God shining on the facts of the Bible.
-There is a veil over the facts of the Bible, revelation lifts up this curtain so that we can see what is behind it.
-For the Lord's recovery, facts and knowledge are not good enough.
-We need a spirit of wisdom and revelation.
-In other words, revelation is the spiritual or intrinsic significance of the facts of the Bible.
+There is a veil over the facts of the Bible, and revelation lifts up this curtain so that we can see what is behind it.
+This is not purely an intellectual understanding in the mind; receiving revelation requires the operation of the Holy Spirit.
+In other words, revelation is to receive God's speaking by the spirit so that the unseen, hidden things of God become appreciably real to the receiver.
+For example, no amount of scientific study or analysis can determine the meaning of the universe or why humans exist.
+These questions are only answered by the divine revelation of the Bible.

 The Bible really has two parts: a box, and a diamond in it.
-A tragedy of immense proportion is that a great majority of believers treasure the box and pay attention to the box without loving and holding in high esteem the treasure in the box.
+A tragedy of immense proportion is that a great majority of believers treasure the box and pay attention to the box without loving nor holding in high-esteem the treasure in the box.
 The diamond in the box is nothing less than the high peak of the divine revelation concerning God's eternal economy: God becoming man to make man God in life and nature but not in the Godhead, for the building up of the Body of Christ which consummates the New Jerusalem.

-## Significance

-Receiving revelation requires the operation of the Holy Spirit.

 ## Etymology

-The word revelation in Greek is apokalupsis.
-Apo is to open, and kalupsis is a veil.
+The word revelation in Greek is *apokalupsis*. *Apo* is to open, and *kalupsis* is a veil.
 Therefore, revelation simply means the removal of a veil.

 ## Examples in the Bible